Enabling high giant magnetoresistance in simple spin valves with ultrathin seed and free layers

-All film stacks were grown on thermally oxidized Si substrates (with 50-nm-thick SiO$_2$) by DC magnetron sputtering; key deposition parameters are listed in the Supplemental Material.
-Throughout this Letter, we compare ferromagnetic Co-based film stacks grown on two types of seed layers: \begin{enumerate}[label=(\roman*)] \item 3-nm Ti (substrate/Ti/Co...) and \item 3-nm-Ti/1-nm Cu (substrate/Ti/Cu/Co...). \end{enumerate} As we systematically show below, the thin Cu seed layer has a profound impact on the structure and performance of the spin valve.
-Ti was selected for ensuring good adhesion between the oxide substrate surface and the subsequent metal layers.
-Co was selected because it is among the highest-GMR ferromagnetic metals that are commonly used.
+We focus on film stacks that can be readily sputter-grown without requiring post-annealing \cite{Hong2003} or stringent conditioning of the trace background gases \cite{Egelhoff1996}.
+The film stacks were grown on $\approx$ 5 mm $\times$ 5 mm pieces of thermally oxidized Si wafer (with 50-nm-thick SiO$_2$) by DC magnetron sputtering at an Ar sputtering gas pressure of 3 mTorr and a background pressure of $< 8 \times 10^{-8}$ Torr.
+The deposition rates of the constituent layers, calibrated with X-ray reflectivity (XRR), were 0.023 nm/s for Ti, 0.12 nm/s for Cu, 0.021 nm/s for Co, and 0.040 nm/s for Fe$_{50}$Mn$_{50}$.
+Throughout this Letter, we compare ferromagnetic Co-based film stacks grown on two types of seed layers: \begin{enumerate}[label=(\roman*)] \item 3-nm Ti (substrate/Ti/Co...) and \item 3-nm-Ti/1-nm Cu (substrate/Ti/Cu/Co...). \end{enumerate} As we show systematically below, the 1-nm Cu seed layer has a profound impact on the structure and performance of the spin valve.
+Ti was selected to ensure adhesion to the oxide substrate \cite{Ohring2002,Rossnagel1994}and prevent Cu-Si intermixing~\cite{Parkin1991}.
+Because Ti readily oxidizes (e.g., by pulling oxygen from SiO$_{2}$), it exhibits a high electrical resistivity of $\sim 1000~\mu\Omega\cdot$cm, which ensures that the Ti seed does not act as a significant current shunt.
+Co was selected because it has the highest GMR among elemental ferromagnets.
 All measurements were performed in ambient air at room temperature.

-To determine the quality of the interface between the seed layer and the subsequent Co layer, we conducted X-ray reflectivity (XRR) on Ti- and Ti/Cu-seeded Co films, each 30 nm thick and capped with 3-nm Ti for protection against oxidation.
-Figure~\ref{fig:fig1}(a) shows the XRR data, along with modeled curves produced with GenX ~\cite{Bjorck2007GenX} to quantify the interfacial width $\sigma$ (i.e., diffuseness or roughness).
-The XRR intensity for Ti-seeded Co decays sharply at higher angles.
-This decay corresponds to a broad interfacial width of $\sigma \approx 1.1$ nm at the bottom Ti/Co interface, likely due to Ti-Co intermixing.
+To determine the quality of the interface between the seed layer and the subsequent Co layer, we conducted XRR on Ti- and Ti/Cu-seeded Co films, each $\approx$ 30 nm thick and capped with 3-nm Ti for protection against oxidation.
+Figure~\ref{fig:fig1}(a) shows the XRR data, along with modeled curves produced with GenX\cite{Bjorck2007GenX} to quantify the interfacial width $\sigma$, i.e., diffuseness or roughness.
+(Parameters for the modeled curves are summarized in the Supplementary Material.)
+Of particular note is that the measured XRR intensity for Ti-seeded Co decays sharply at higher angles.
+This decay corresponds to a broad interfacial width of $\sigma \approx 1$ nm at the bottom Ti/Co interface, likely due to Ti-Co intermixing.
 By comparison, the XRR intensity for Ti/Cu-seeded Co decays much more gradually, indicating a sharp Cu/Co interface with $\sigma < 0.3$ nm.
-Moreover, the XRR results reveal a more diffuse or rougher top Co interface for the Ti-seeded case ($\sigma \approx 1.5$ nm) than the Ti/Cu-seeded case ($\sigma \approx 1.0$ nm).
-Overall, we find that the ultrathin Cu seed layer yields sharper Co interfaces.
+Thus, just 1 nm of Cu seed layer stabilizes a sharp bottom interface for the subsequent Co layer.